Alcohol Education Program

 A brief self-assessment tool available for use by students to examine their own alcohol use. eCheckup provides immediate personalized feedback about individual drinking patterns, specific health and personal consequences, unique personal and family risk factors, and campus and community support and emergency services.
 Answers are CONFIDENTIAL.
 No name is attached to the form and no personally identifiable information from this survey will be stored.

-eCHECKUP TO GO—Marijuana
+eCHECKUP TO GO—Cannabis

-A brief assessment and feedback tool designed to educate college students about marijuana use. eCheckup provides immediate personalized feedback about individual responses and compares them to national and local college norms.
+A brief assessment and feedback tool designed to educate college students about cannabis use. eCheckup provides immediate personalized feedback about individual responses and compares them to national and local college norms.
 Answers are CONFIDENTIAL.
 No name is attached to the form and no personally identifiable information from this survey will be stored.

 The Office of Orientation & Transition

 Provides orientation programming, educational and leadership development opportunities, and Welcome Week events to support students’ academic, social, cultural, and personal development.

 Serves the campus in two primary roles.
 First, OED provides leadership, resources, and services to the university community and acts as a support for the enhancement of diversity programs campus-wide.
 Secondly, OED fulfills an important compliance function by working with various legal mandates set out by state and federal law, and university policies as they relate to civil rights, equal employment, and affirmative action.

 Concerned with the individual rights and responsibilities of students.
 Staff members serve as advisors to the student judicial system and, when necessary, initiate appropriate disciplinary proceedings.